Alwin42/Project_100/Apex-fleet-rentals/README.md

-Here is a professional **README.md** file for your project.
-You should save this in the root folder `Apex-fleet-rentals/`.

-This document serves as the central documentation for your project, explaining how to run both the Django backend and the Vue frontend.

----

 # Apex Fleet Rentals

 **Apex Fleet Rentals** is a comprehensive car rental management system designed to streamline vehicle bookings, fleet management, and customer interactions.
 It features a modern, responsive frontend and a robust, scalable backend API.